tddfellow/microservices-and-mobile-code-europe-edition/README.md

 ### Progressive Web App - Pros

-- Write code only once: for web and mobile
-- Only one deployment strategy
+- Just like a web app
+- Emulated native app look and feel
+- \* Has access to native features
 - "Installs" to the home screen
+- Higher chances of regular usage

 ### Progressive Web App - Cons

-- Need to teach user about "Save to home screen"
+- Teaching user to "Save to home screen"
+- Slow performance
+- Cross-platform support is low, e.g.

+  _ on some platforms: _

+  - can not execute in background
+  - can not send push notifications
+  - can not access hardware features

-## Run the Web App in a Web View
+## Run the Hybrid App

-## Dynamic Platform on Mobile

-(e.g.: Javascript + React Native)
+> Best and Worst of Native & HTML5

+### Hybrid App - Pros

+- Mostly, still a web app
+- Native app
+- Native look and feel is emulated
+- All native & hardware features
+- Kind of portable
+- Installs via the application store
+- Regular usage is on par with Native App
+- \* Quicker deployment cycles

+### Hybrid App - Cons

+- Slow performance
+- Requires more development skills

 ## Roll Your Own Solution

-- Web App
+- Responsive Web App
-- Web View + Web App
+- Progressive Web App
-- Dynamic Platform
+- Hybrid App
 - ### Roll Your Own